LanceElyot/veggiewagon/text/Blog - How Buying Local Can Save Our Oceans.md

 **References:**

-ÒHow Long Does It Take for a Plastic Bag to Break down?Ó Toronto Environmental Alliance, www.torontoenvironment.org/how_long_does_it_take_for_a_plastic_bag_to_break_down.
+"How Long Does It Take for a Plastic Bag to Break down?"
+Toronto Environmental Alliance, www.torontoenvironment.org/how_long_does_it_take_for_a_plastic_bag_to_break_down.

-ÒThe Plastic Ocean Project, Inc.Ó Plastic Ocean Project, www.plasticoceanproject.org/.
+"The Plastic Ocean Project, Inc." Plastic Ocean Project, www.plasticoceanproject.org/.